6.3 |

 whereas those of the latter brand of religionism are people who

-adhere to no religion.
+adhere to no religion at all.

 Religion always has been and, where not extinct, still is the